zacharydanger/leftnode.com/_posts/2011-03-07-post-mortem-making-kwolla-free.md

 Since making it free, Kwolla has been **ordered 225 times** and **downloaded 404 times**.
 There were **1738 unique** hits and **3670 pageviews**.

 ### Launching Version 1.1.1
 Shortly after making Kwolla free to download, I finished Version 1.1.1.
-Through the ecommerce software behind <a href="http://kwolla.com">kwolla.com</a> (also available to download soon), I was able to contact all of the downloaders to let them know of the upgrade.
+Through the ecommerce software behind [kwolla.com](http://kwolla.com) (also available to download soon), I was able to contact all of the downloaders to let them know of the upgrade.

 ### Future Development
 Aside from some bug fixes and possibly adding a new feature or two, this will be the end of the Version 1.0 series.
 I'm currently working on Kwolla 2.0 which will include all the things Kwolla 1.0 did not.
 Some Kwolla 2.0 features include: